 Were the press also pressuring you to break the story?

 Yeah!
-Luckily, they didn't know where I lived so they didn't come to my house, although the editor of The Sun had my mobile phone number, and rang me offering me £50 000 for my story.
-When I said there wasn't any story, he then offered £75 000.
-I reiterated that there was no story, other than what I'd already told him, and he said, 'We know that Mel hasn't hurt her back We know it's serious and we are prepared to pay you for the story.'
-I didn't take his calls after that, and we had a press company at that point, so everything else came through our press officer.
-One day, I was told that the News Of The World ,or The Sun, had made a threat, via our PR office, basically saying that unless I gave them the story on Mel, they were going to slice me up in the press.
-I just said, 'That’s fine, do whatever you are going to do!'
+Luckily, they didn't know where I lived so they didn't come to my house, although the editor of The Sun had my mobile phone number, and rang me offering me £50,000 for my story.
+When I said there wasn't any story, he then offered £75,000.
+I reiterated that there was no story, other than what I'd already told him, and he said that he knew Mel hadn't hurt her back, he knew it was serious and that he was willing to pay for the story.
+I didn't take his calls after that and we had a press company at that point, so everything else came through our press officer.
+One day, I was told that the News Of The World or The Sun had made a threat, via our PR office, basically saying that unless I gave them the story on Mel, they were going to "slice me up" in the press.
+I just said, that’s fine.
+Do whatever you are going to do!

 That is unbelievable!

-Had the story broken sooner, would it perhaps have lessened the pressure from the press?
+Had the story broken sooner, would it perhaps have lessened that pressure from the press?

-Yeah, it would have, but with Mel... we had to keep Mel positive and she had to believe, which she did, that she was gonna get through this, and she was gonna get rid of the cancer.
-That she would lose the weight she had put on because of the chemotherapy and the steroids, and she would get back to looking normal - so no one would ever have to know.
+Yeah, it would have.
+But, with Mel... we had to keep Mel positive and she had to believe, which she did, that she was gonna get through this and that she was gonna get rid of the cancer.
+That she would lose the weight she had put on because of the chemotherapy and the steroids, and that she would get back to looking normal so no one would ever have to know.
 That's what she believed and that's what she wanted, so we had to go along with that.

 After a number of months out of the public eye, undergoing treatment, Mel decided to check herself out of hospital for the recording of the 4th single - That's The Way It Is.
 How were the girls during the session, and what are your memories of the night?